AnonJr/AnonJr.com/_posts/2017-09-14-13-Years-In-The-Valley-1.md

 ---
 title: "Retrospective: 13 Years in the Valley, Part 1"
-description: "A lot of life has been happening, and it seems maybe I need a little perspective - and so this \"retrospective\"."
+description: "A lot of life has been happening, and it seems maybe I need a little perspective - and so this 'retrospective'."
 date: 2017-09-14 12:45:00 -0500
 author: AnonJr
 layout: post